JackSummerfield1/mildew-detection-in-cherry-leaves-p5/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+- 3 - The client is interested in being able to download the reports made so that they can keep a record of the predicitions.

 ## Hypothesis and how to validate?